nonmodernist/magic-lantern/README.md

 ## Why I Built It

-We've all been there.
-You're deep in MHDL research when suddenly:
+If you've ever done deep research in the MHDL, you've likely faced:

-- 😱 **Tab chaos**: 47 browser tabs open, each with different search variations, page results, whole issues on the Internet Archive
+- 😱 **Tab chaos**: 47 browser tabs open, each with different search variations, page results, and whole issues on the Internet Archive
 - 🤯 **Mental overload**: "Wait, did I already search 'Fannie Hurst' + 'Back Street' or just 'Hurst' + 1932?"
 - ☕ **Interruption anxiety**: Every coffee break means losing track of where you were
 - 📝 **Note sprawl**: Sticky notes, spreadsheets, and Word docs trying to track what you've found